concise-studio/concise-antispam/readme.txt

 Requires PHP: 5.6
 Requires at least: 4.1
 Tested up to: 6.0
-Stable tag: 1.0.11
+Stable tag: 1.0.12

 Very simple antispam plugin.
 Users do not need to enter any captcha, working completely on background.
 No need to administer: just install the plugin and site will be protected.
-Fully compatible with Contact Form 7.
+Fully compatible with Contact Form 7 and Formidable Forms*.

 == Description ==